maaikejv/group8/Pages/Assignment 4.md

 <img src="stijn-4fQAMZNaGUo-unsplash.jpg" alt="Public transport Amsterdam">

 ## Transport and the Amsterdam Paralympics
 On this page, we propose a suitable start point, finish point and route for the canal smimming event in Amsterdam.
 The route will be 5km and also a suitable, central location for the Event Headquarters will be determined.
 Available and suitable tram and bus connections for the visitors are mapped.
-Finally, it is found that there are countless cafes and restaurants nearby for visitors.
+Finally, it is found that there are 313 cafes and restaurants nearby for visitors.
 Below you will find all findings mapped out.

 ### Data used
 With the following link, you can download the file we used for this assignment